oryon-dominik/django-template/project_template_django/documentation/for-developers/environment-secrets.md

 doppler secrets set SOME_API_KEY=sk_dev_9YxLnoLDdvOPn2dfjBVPB

 # Every other dev might now use it as well
-doppler run -c dev_new_feature -- python manage.py runserver
+doppler run --config dev_new_feature -- python manage.py runserver

-# Delete the branched config, after the feature is merged and the secrets are added to prd stg and dev (see above)
+# Delete the branched config, after the feature is merged and the secrets are added to producation staging and dev (see above)
 doppler configs delete dev_new_feature
 ```